-(a) The department shall require that each district and intermediate district have an audit of the district's or intermediate district's financial and pupil accounting records conducted at least annually, and at such other times as determined by the department, at the expense of the district or intermediate district, as applicable.
-The audits must be performed by a certified public accountant or by the intermediate district superintendent, as may be required by the department, or in the case of a district of the first class by a certified public accountant, the intermediate superintendent, or the auditor general of the city.
-A district or intermediate district shall retain these records for the current fiscal year and from at least the 3 immediately preceding fiscal years.

-(b) If a district operates in a single building with fewer 8 9 than 700 full-time equated pupils, if the district has stable membership, and if the error rate of the immediately preceding 2 10 11 pupil accounting field audits of the district is less than 2%, the 12 district may have a pupil accounting field audit conducted biennially but must continue to have desk audits for each pupil 13 14 count.
-The auditor must document compliance with the audit cycle in the pupil auditing manual.
-As used in this subdivision, "stable 15 membership" means that the district's membership for the current 16 17 fiscal year varies from the district's membership for the 18 immediately preceding fiscal year by less than 5%.

-(c) A district's or intermediate district's annual financial audit shall include an analysis of the financial and pupil accounting data used as the basis for distribution of state school aid.

-(d) The pupil and financial accounting records and reports, audits, and management letters are subject to requirements established in the auditing and accounting manuals approved and published by the department.

-(e) All of the following shall be done not later than November
+- 1 certified public accountant or by the intermediate district - 2 superintendent, as may be required by the department, or in the - 3 case of a district of the first class by a certified public - 4 accountant, the intermediate superintendent, or the auditor general - 5 of the city.
+A district or intermediate district shall retain these - 6 records for the current fiscal year and from at least the 3 - 7 immediately preceding fiscal years. - 8 (b) If a district operates in a single building with fewer - 9 than 700 full-time equated pupils, if the district has stable - 10 membership, and if the error rate of the immediately preceding 2 - 11 pupil accounting field audits of the district is less than 2%, the - 12 district may have a pupil accounting field audit conducted - 13 biennially but must continue to have desk audits for each pupil - 14 count.
+The auditor must document compliance with the audit cycle in - 15 the pupil auditing manual.
+As used in this subdivision, "stable - 16 membership" means that the district's membership for the current - 17 fiscal year varies from the district's membership for the - 18 immediately preceding fiscal year by less than 5%. - 19 (c) A district's or intermediate district's annual financial - 20 audit shall include an analysis of the financial and pupil - 21 accounting data used as the basis for distribution of state school - 22 aid. - 23 (d) The pupil and financial accounting records and reports, - 24 audits, and management letters are subject to requirements - 25 established in the auditing and accounting manuals approved and - 26 published by the department. - 27 (e) All of the following shall be done not later than November

-1 1 each year for reporting the prior fiscal year data:

-2 (i) A district shall file the annual financial audit reports 3 with the intermediate district and the department.

-4 (ii) The intermediate district shall file the annual financial5 audit reports for the intermediate district with the department.

-6 (iii) The intermediate district shall enter the pupil 7 membership audit reports for its constituent districts and for the 8 intermediate district, for the pupil membership count day and 9 supplemental count day, in the Michigan student data system.

-10 (f) The annual financial audit reports and pupil accounting 11 procedures reports shall be available to the public in compliance 12 with the freedom of information act, 1976 PA 442, MCL 15.231 to 13 15.246.

-(g) Not later than January 31 of each year, the department shall notify the state budget director and the legislative appropriations subcommittees responsible for review of the school aid budget of districts and intermediate districts that have not filed an annual financial audit and pupil accounting procedures report required under this section for the school year ending in the immediately preceding fiscal year.

-(5) By November 1 each fiscal year, each district and intermediate district shall submit to the center, in a manner prescribed by the center, annual comprehensive financial data consistent with the district's or intermediate district's audited financial statements and consistent with accounting manuals and charts of accounts approved and published by the department.
-For an intermediate district, the report shall also contain the website
+- 1 1 each year for reporting the prior fiscal year data: - 2 (i) A district shall file the annual financial audit reports - 3 with the intermediate district and the department. - 4 (ii) The intermediate district shall file the annual financial - 5 audit reports for the intermediate district with the department. - 6 (iii) The intermediate district shall enter the pupil - 7 membership audit reports for its constituent districts and for the - 8 intermediate district, for the pupil membership count day and - 9 supplemental count day, in the Michigan student data system. - (f) The annual financial audit reports and pupil accounting - 11 procedures reports shall be available to the public in compliance - 12 with the freedom of information act, 1976 PA 442, MCL 15.231 to - 13 15.246. - 14 (g) Not later than January 31 of each year, the department - 15 shall notify the state budget director and the legislative - 16 appropriations subcommittees responsible for review of the school - 17 aid budget of districts and intermediate districts that have not - 18 filed an annual financial audit and pupil accounting procedures - 19 report required under this section for the school year ending in - 20 the immediately preceding fiscal year. - 21 (5) By November 1 each fiscal year, each district and - 22 intermediate district shall submit to the center, in a manner - 23 prescribed by the center, annual comprehensive financial data - 24 consistent with the district's or intermediate district's audited - 25 financial statements and consistent with accounting manuals and - 26 charts of accounts approved and published by the department.
+For an - 27 intermediate district, the report shall also contain the website